vnuutine/hello_world/README.md

 ### 🧪 Testing Strategy

-Testing is **intentionally deferred**.

-This aligns with modern agile best practices such as:

-- Move fast
-- Ship
-- Fix later
-- Add tests when someone asks
+Tests are applied selectively to validate core behavior and architectural boundaries.

+The goal is not exhaustive coverage, but confidence in the system’s execution path and contracts.
+Logging, telemetry, and other infrastructural concerns are intentionally excluded from assertions.

+This reflects how production systems are typically tested:
+focus on outcomes, not noise.

 ---

 ### 🧠 Lessons Learned
-#### What I Learned About B2B Marketing
+#### What I Learned About B2B Marketing during this project

 This project provided deep insights into **B2B positioning and messaging**, including: